Skip Navigation

 In his first season at JCJC, Ostrander led the Bobcats to a 36-16 overall record, a third-place finish in the MACJC South Division and a berth in the MACJC State Tournament.
 It marked the first time the Bobcats advanced to postseason play since winning a state title in 2002.

 A year later, Ostrander led the Bobcats to their first-ever MACJC South Division regular season title, a 38-12 record and the host role in the MACJC State Tournament.
-Prior to his stint at Jones County, Ostrander previously served as recruiting coordinator and pitching coach at Arkansas State from 2002-06 and also led Gulfport High School to the Class 5A playoffs in two seasons as the head coach for the Admirals.
+Prior to his stint at Jones County, Ostrander previously served as recruiting coordinator and pitching coach at Arkansas State from 2002-06 and led Gulfport High School to the Class 5A playoffs in two seasons as the head coach for the Admirals.

+Ostrander also served the pitching coach, recruiting coordinator and camp coordinator at Delta State from 1999-2002.
 DSU posted a 189-43 record during his four seasons, winning the Gulf South Conference West Division championship all four years and the South Regional championship in 2001 and 2002.
 In his final two seasons at Delta State, the Statesmen competed in the Division II College World Series in both 2001 and 2002.

 He earned a bachelor’s degree in education from Delta State in 1996 and his master’s of education in administration from DSU in 1998.
 Ostrander has been a member of the American Baseball Coaches Association since 1998.